Uberi/speech_recognition/README.rst

 The Google Speech Recognition API key is specified by ``key``.
 If not specified, it uses a generic key that works out of the box.

-**WARNING: THE GENERIC KEY IS INTENDED FOR TESTING AND PERSONAL PURPOSES ONLY AND MAY BE REVOKED BY GOOGLE IN THE FUTURE.**
+**WARNING: THE GENERIC KEY IS INTENDED FOR TESTING AND PERSONAL PURPOSES ONLY AND MAY BE REVOKED BY GOOGLE AT ANY TIME.**

 If you need to use this module for purposes other than these, please obtain your own API key from Google.
 See the "Requirements" section for more information.

-``recognizer_instance.energy_threshold = 100``
+``recognizer_instance.energy_threshold = 300``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Represents the energy level threshold for sounds.
-Values below this threshold are considered silence.
+Values below this threshold are considered silence, and values above this threshold are considered speech.
 Can be changed.

+This is tweaked automatically if dynamic thresholds are enabled (see ``recognizer_instance.dynamic_energy_threshold``).
+A good starting value will generally allow automatic adjustment reach a good value faster.

 This threshold is associated with the perceived loudness of the sound, but it is a nonlinear relationship.
-Typical values for a silent room are 0 to 1, and typical values for speaking are between 150 and 3500.
+The actual energy threshold you will need depends on your microphone sensitivity or audio data.
+Typical values for a silent room are 0 to 100, and typical values for speaking are between 150 and 3500.
+Ambient noise has a significant impact on what values will work best.

 If you're having trouble with the recognizer trying to recognize words even when you're not speaking, try tweaking this to a higher value.
-For example, a sensitive microphone or microphones in louder rooms might have a baseline energy level of up to 4000:
+If you're having trouble with the recognizer not recognizing your words when you are speaking, try tweaking this to a lower value.
+For example, a sensitive microphone or microphones in louder rooms might have a ambient (non-speaking) energy level of up to 4000:

 .. code:: python